isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 We can change `use()` to pass `Z` through, but now `use()`'s callers probably need to be modified.
 This quickly becomes unmanageable.
 Alternatively, we can add a `try`-`catch` to `use()` to map `Z` into an acceptable exception.
-This too, quickly becomes unmanageable.
+This, too, quickly becomes unmanageable.
-Note that changes to the set of exceptions often happens at the lowest level of a system (e.g., because of changes to a network library or some middleware), so changes "bubble up" through long call chains.
+Note that changes to the set of exceptions often happen at the lowest level of a system (e.g., because of changes to a network library or some middleware), so changes "bubble up" through long call chains.
 In a large code base, this could mean that nobody could update to a new version of a library until the last user was modified.
 If `use()` is part of a library, it might not be possible to update it because a change could affect unknown clients.